-Community Housing Partnership is contracted with the city of San Francisco to provide support services to the residents of the William Penn.
-The William Penn has residents who have been living there since the early 90s.
-The William Penn houses residents with the subsidy through DAH, Chronic Inebriates.
-Residents work with the Resident Services team on building self-sufficiency.
-Community Housing Partnership provides support services utilizing our Case Management Model which strategically provides individualized services to the residents in an effort to increase resident self-sufficiency.
+HomeRise is contracted with the city of San Francisco to provide support services to the residents of the William Penn.
+The William Penn has residents who have been living there since the early 1990s.
+The William Penn houses residents with a subsidy through the Department of Public Health’s Direct Access to Housing program for chronic inebriates.
+HomeRise’s support services utilize our Case Management Model which strategically provides individualized services to residents in an effort to increase resident self-sufficiency.

-The property consists of 92 SRO units with shared bathrooms and a community kitchens on each floor.
+The property consists of 92 SRO units with shared bathrooms and a community kitchen on each floor.
 Other amenities include a community room, resident services offices, and a laundry room.
-The Community Room is open during RSD hours and offers residents a television and pool table.
-The lobby is furnished with a library, couches for socializing with neighbors and lots of plants.
+The community room is open during resident services office hours and offers residents a television and pool table.
+The lobby is furnished with a library, couches for socializing with neighbors, and lots of plants.

 The William Penn Hotel houses a Direct Access to Housing (DAH) program for chronic inebriates, providing permanent housing for many formerly homeless and at-risk adults.
 The implementation of the program has received excellent reviews from the city’s Department of Public Health as a model for further DAH programs.